vincent/spoties/backend/README.md

 ## Run the backend

-You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `sk` directory.
+You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `frontend` directory.
 Note that `npm run backend` it is included by default, but if you want the backend to also serve the frontend assets, then you must add the `--publicDir ../frontend/build` option.
-(Read more about this in [sk/package.json](../sk/package.json).)
+(Read more about this in [frontend/package.json](../frontend/package.json).)

 ## Docker